-The Boxkite was the first aircraft built and designed by the British and Colonial Aeroplane Company (later to be known as the Bristol Aeroplane Company).
+The Boxkite (officially the Bristol Biplane) was the first aircraft produced by the British and Colonial Aeroplane Company (later known as the Bristol Aeroplane Company).

 Length: 38 ft 6 in (11.73 m)